DDOT #3200's:

 Meanwhile, arrangements were made with the City of Detroit to

-purchase the unused SMART coaches —- while a SMART option
+purchase the unused SMART coaches — while a SMART

 SMART was able to use the money from the sale of its unused #9500-series RTSs to purchase 86 small-size Champion buses.
 (Photo courtesy of M. Koprowicz collection)